gugajazz/Sine_messaging/README.md

 Finally it will read the data and decode it to binary by counting how long each sine wave lasted.\
 Ex: In a very simplified way, if it recorded the following frequenncies during the transmission `18400hz, 18800hz, 18200hz, 18600hz`, because we know what pair of bits each frequency represents, we know that the signal was `01110110` and can decode it to obtain that character `v`.

-# How to use it
-Navigate to https://gugajazz.github.io/sine_messaging_react on a chromium based browser.

 ## Send data
 <img src="imgs/send1.png" width="350">